Red 4 Filth

 Red 4 Filth is the fourth studio album by American drag queen and recording artist Alaska Thunderfuck, released on September 23, 2022.
 The album was promoted by ten pre-release singles, "Red", "Beautiful (Night 4 a) Breakdown", "Without Your Love", "Wow", "XOXOY2K", "Ask Me", "22", "Uh", "I Am Her (She Is Me)", and "Girlz Night".
-The album will be supported by her first North American headlining tour in Fall 2022.
+The album was supported by her first North American headlining tour in fall 2022.
 Red 4 Filth takes its name from a fake perfume she created on the fifth season of RuPaul's Drag Race.

 Background and composition

 The majority of the album was written during COVID-19 lockdowns.
 In an interview with Thrillist, Alaska said that the album was inspired by the sounds of 1990s and 2000s music, citing Weezer, Aqua, Toni Braxton, and Britney Spears as specific touchpoints.
 In the music video for "Wow", Alaska performed out of drag with LA-based band the Disciplez as her backing band.
 "XOXOY2K" is a Europop track with electronic club beats that is inspired by early 2000s nostalgia.
 "Ask Me" is an Ace of Base-inspired pop song.
 "22" sees Alaska sing to her younger self and to "any young person who has ever felt like she didn't belong".